Paubha

 A paubhā (Devanagari: पौभा) is a traditional religious painting made by the Newar people of Nepal.
 Paubhas depict deities, mandalas or monuments, and are used to help the practitioners in meditation.
 The Tibetan equivalent is known as Thangka.
+The main difference between Thangka and Paubha is that Thangka is exclusive to Buddhist art, while paubha is used in both Hindu and Buddhist art traditions by the Newar community.

-Most paubhas show Buddhist themes, but a handft have Hindu elements.
-The paintings are made to earn religious merit both for the artist and the patron.
-Newar Buddhists commission artists to paint paubhas which are displayed during festivals and other special occasions.
 The traditional painters of paubhas are the Chitrakar caste who are known as Pun (पुं) in Nepal Bhasa.

 History

 A paubha of Amitabha Buddha at the Los Angeles County Museum is believed to be the earliest specimen which is done in a style dating from the 11th century (Nepal Sambat 485).
 It is a specimen of the skill of Newar artists that made them sought-after throughout the Himalayan region and as far as China.
 Newar artists and merchants took the paubha art to Tibet from which the Tibetan thangka evolved.